 Giving Compass' Take:

-• Morgan Stanley Philanthropy Management helps define “systems change” and explains how it may be shifting how organizations tackle society’s most complex problems.
+- Morgan Stanley Philanthropy Management defines systems change and explains how it may be shifting how organizations tackle society’s most complex problems.

-• Do we have the resources, talent and willpower to commit to systems change work?
-How can we mobilize partnerships to scale such efforts?
+- What resources can you commit to systems change work?
+How can you mobilize partnerships to scale such efforts?

 For anyone who doubts the breadth and depth of public generosity, here are a few numbers to consider: The U.S. has more than a million public charities, funded by over 105,000 private foundations, along with millions of businesses and individuals, who together give more than $350 billion a year.